 Tuition and Fees

-Based on tuition rates for 2020-2021 school year.
+Based on tuition rates for 2022-2023 school year.
 This cost is subject to change depending on university tuition rates.
+More information can be found here.

 In addition, we ask students to budget for approximately $10,000 in additional program fees, travel fees, and other mandatory university expenses.
 Students are responsible for the cost of any airfare, healthcare, and visas required.
 Students are responsible for their individual housing accommodations and the above tuition amount does not include housing costs.